Gun control: Trump to meet with key lawmakers

 The parameters for an actual Senate gun debate are starting to form behind the scenes.
 Right now, talks continue about setting up a debate next week, with the bipartisan background check compliance bill -- "Fix NICS" -- serving as the base legislation and with each side getting a handful of amendment votes.

-How to view this: Aides in both parties say the votes are not currently there in the Senate for universal background checks, raising the age for long gun purchases or limiting high capacity magazines.
+How to view this: Aides in both parties say the votes are not currently there in the Senate for comprehensive background checks, raising the age for long gun purchases or limiting high capacity magazines.
 Assault-style weapons ban is completely out of the question.
 But Senate Majority Leader McConnell now appears willing to give some of those amendments votes (in exchange for several on the Republican side) next week if a time limit agreement can be reached.
 Game changer?
 No. But a substantive effort to do something?
 Yes.

 And yet: No matter what the Senate does, House Speaker Paul Ryan made crystal clear where House Republicans stand at the moment.
 During a weekly news conference Tuesday, the Wisconsin Republican said, "We should be focusing on making sure that citizens who shouldn't get guns in the first place don't get those guns."